tbidne/shrun/README.md

   -h,--help                Show this help text
 ```

-In general, `shell-run` is a wrapper around running shell commands.
+In a nut-shell (😉), `shell-run` is a wrapper around running shell commands.
 For instance:

 ```sh
 shell-run "some long command" "another command"